fetchrobotics/docs/source/sensors.rst

 +++++++++++++++

-In addition to the position and effort feedback of the gripper joint, the gripper incorporates a 6-axis interial measurement unit (IMU).
-The gyroscope within the IMU is capable of measuring +/-2000 degrees per second, while the accelerometers are capable of measuriing +/-2g.
+In addition to the position and effort feedback of the gripper joint, the gripper incorporates a 6-axis inertial measurement unit (IMU).
+The gyroscope within the IMU is capable of measuring +/-2000 degrees per second, while the accelerometers are capable of measuring +/-2g.
 See :ref:`imu_api` for details on the ROS API.